Sport 5 min read

 Background

 McIlroy arrived at Augusta as the defending champion, having won his first Masters title in 2025 to complete the career Grand Slam.
-A second consecutive Green Jacket would make him only the fourth player in history to achieve back-to-back Masters victories.
-He had built a commanding six-shot lead after 36 holes — the largest 36-hole lead in Masters history — and appeared to be cruising towards a historic triumph.
+A second consecutive Green Jacket would make him only the fourth player in history to achieve back-to-back Masters victories, joining Jack Nicklaus, Nick Faldo, and Tiger Woods in that exclusive company.
+He had built a commanding six-shot lead after 36 holes — the largest 36-hole lead in Masters history — and appeared to be cruising towards a historic triumph that would cement his legacy as one of the greatest golfers of his generation.

-The third round proved a different story.
-McIlroy shot a one-over 73, including a double bogey on the 11th hole and bogeys on the 12th and 17th, as his swing stuttered and his driving accuracy deserted him.
-He hit only eight fairways all day.
-Meanwhile, American Cameron Young produced a stunning seven-under 65 — matching the lowest round of the week — to draw level with McIlroy at 11-under par.
+The third round had proved a different story for McIlroy.
+He shot a one-over 73, including a double bogey on the 11th hole and bogeys on the 12th and 17th, as his swing stuttered and his driving accuracy deserted him.
+Meanwhile, American Cameron Young produced a stunning seven-under 65 to draw level with McIlroy at 11-under par, setting up a dramatic final round showdown that had golf fans around the world on the edge of their seats.

 Why It Matters